jnk5y/roku-remote-rest-server/README.md

 You must create a docker secret, AUTHKEY, before running.
 AUTHKEY is your username:password base64 encrypted
  * `printf "place-your-AUTHKEY-here" | docker secret create AUTHKEY -`

+The script needs a certfile (fullchain.pem) and a keyfile (privkey.pem) to secure the socket.
+I use letsencrypt and create a volume to the certs folder and I use an ENV variable CERTPATH to provide the remaining path.

 To build the container image from the main folder
  * `docker build . -t roku-remote-rest-server`